msemys/esjc/README.md

 ### Creating a Client Instance

-There are two ways to create a new client instance.
-The examples below demonstrate how to create default client with singe-node and cluster-node configuration in both ways.
+Client instances are created using a builder class.
+The examples below demonstrate how to create default client with singe-node and cluster-node configuration.

-* creates a client using builder class
+* creates a single-node client

 ```java
 EventStore eventstore = EventStoreBuilder.newBuilder()